Zeeuwse bolus

-A Zeeuwse bolus (/nl/) or Zeeuwse bolussen is a sweet pastry of Jewish origin from the Dutch province of Zeeland.
-They are made by baking a white bread dough rolled in dark brown sugar in a spiral shape, lemon zest (rare and only in some parts of the region) and cinnamon.
+A Zeeuwse bolus (/nl/; plural: Zeeuwse bolussen) is a sweet bread of Jewish origin from the Dutch province of Zeeland.
+It is made by baking a tender white yeast dough rolled in dark brown sugar (basterdsuiker) and cinnamon in a spiral shape.
+The sugar melts during baking to form a sticky, caramel-like coating.

 The shape of a bolus differs between bakers.
-They are often eaten with coffee, and in some parts of the region the flatter underside is covered with butter.
+In some parts of the region, the dough also includes lemon zest, though this is rarer.
+They are often eaten with coffee, and the flatter underside is frequently covered with butter.

-There is also another kind of pastry that is sold under the name Bolus or boles in the Netherlands.
-These are ginger boles, made of dough filled with ginger, and orangeade boles filled with orangeade and almond meal flavoured with orange and almonds.
-These boles are a golden yellow colour and in a paper form.
-They have to be eaten with a spoon because the syrup makes them very sticky.

 History

+The bolus was introduced to Zeeland in the late 16th and early 17th centuries by Sephardic Jewish bakers fleeing religious persecution in Portugal and Spain.
+These refugees settled in the Dutch Republic, with a notable community establishing itself in Middelburg.
+The Jewish cemetery in Middelburg (located on the Jodengang) attests to this Portuguese-Jewish presence.

-The bolus was first created in Zeeland in the first half of the 17th century by Sephardic Jewish bakers, mainly from the Portuguese region of Alentejo.
-There are signs of the Portuguese Jewish community that inhabited Zeeland at the Jewish cemetery in Middelburg.
-These Jewish bakers created the predecessor of the Zeeuwse bolus.
-Later bakers from Zeeland perfected the art of the bolus, sometimes using steam ovens to keep the cinnamon pastry tender.
+The Jewish bakers created the predecessor of the Zeeuwse bolus, likely based on the Sephardic *bollo*.
+Later, bakers from Zeeland perfected the art of the bolus, often using steam ovens to keep the cinnamon pastry tender while caramelizing the sugar layer.